 • through to our ultimate ambition of an integrated investment sub-regional plan including housing, transport, education, health, skills tourism and economic development spending.
-To support this integrated lining the Local Development cases on central and regional quick to point out that the Framework (LDF) prepara- government action to ra- Durham pilot does not fintion, implementing a new tionalise funding, perform- ish with submission of our development management ance and reporting regimes, final report to Government. approach and reviewing usage of the infrastructure plan element of the LDF to better support integrated investment and place-based regeneration.
+To support this integrated lining the Local Development cases on central and regional quick to point out that the Framework (LDF) prepara- government action to ra- Durham pilot does not fintion, implementing a new tionalise funding, perform- ish with submission of our approach and reviewing usage of the infrastructure plan element of the LDF to better support integrated investment and place-based regeneration.